Showing posts with label Indian History. Show all posts

 Federal, State, and Local Government Offices:

 During World War II, the Merchandise Mart saw declining tenant interest in its original function.
-To fill vacancy, the building was converted to house various federal government offices, due to its vast space and central location.
+The building was converted to house various federal government offices to fill vacancies due to its vast space and central location.
 This lasted until the 1950s.

-The Mart again welcomed a small number of state and local government offices as tenants in 1990.
+The Mart again welcomed several state and local government offices as tenants in 1990.

 The CTA's presence in the Merchandise Mart:

 The CTA moved its headquarters into the Merchandise Mart in 1942, occupying several floors.
-The CTA's offices in the Merchandise Mart were home to a variety of departments, including administration, planning, and operations.
+The CTA's offices in the Merchandise Mart were home to various departments, including administration, planning, and operations.
 The CTA relocated its headquarters to a new building at 567 West Lake Street, Chicago, as part of a larger effort to improve its efficiency and customer service.

 The CTA sold its remaining office space in the Merchandise Mart in 2006.